ktsalik/luxjs/README.md

 ````javascript
 $('#foo').button();
 ````
-The example above will creates a really simple button.
-You can also pass options like this:
+The example above will create a really simple button.
+You can also use options like it's shown below
 ````javascript
 $('#foo').button({
   type: 'primary',